The galactic acceleration scale is imprinted on globular cluster systems of early-type galaxies of most masses and on red and blue globular cluster subpopulations: Interpretation

 For NGC\,1373, we explored various orbital eccentricities of the GCs and different apocentric distances in the range between 0.6 to 8 kpc.
 The friction came out to be the strongest near the center of the galaxy.
 Radial orbits were affected more than circular.
 The GCs that moved within about one effective radius of the galaxy eventually settled in the center of the galaxy, both in the Newtonian and MOND models.
 The central deficit of GCs was immediately balanced by sinking of the GCs that originally moved on bigger orbits.
 As result, generally no substantial breaks in the GCS density profiles were induced.
 We show in \fig{dynfrict} an example of orbits that create a very strong break, compared to the other orbits we explored.
 The break is interestingly located near the $a_0$ radius.
 The figure shows the initial versus the final apocentric distances of GCs that move in the Newtonian model and were launched with velocities that are equal to 0.1 of the local circular velocity.
 The sinking of the GCs caused a mild bend of the density profile at around 2\,kpc, which is where the break in the real galaxy is observed.
 The black dotted line indicates the one-to-one relation.
 Once the GCs were put on circular orbits, the break stopped being noticeable.
 In a real galaxy, where the GCs orbits have various eccentricities, the break induced by dynamical friction would thus be even milder than in \fig{dynfrict}.
 We verified that there is no change in these conclusions even for the intermediate-mass galaxy NGC\,1379.

-This demonstrates that dynamical friction on GC is alone probably not responsible for the observed breaks in GCS density profiles.
-In low mass galaxies, it is important for the dynamics of GCs within the stellar body of the galaxy, but the contribution to the formation of the breaks seems to be insignificant.
+This demonstrates that dynamical friction on a GC is alone probably not responsible for the observed breaks in GCS density profiles.
+In low-mass galaxies, it is important for the dynamics of GCs within the stellar body of the galaxy, but the contribution to the formation of the breaks seems to be insignificant.